Cray-HPE/docs-csm/install/collect_mac_addresses_for_ncns.md

 ## 1. Set up networking

-This assumes that the HMN is not setup on the PIT node, and these steps cater to bare-metal and configured switches.
+This assumes that the HMN is not setup on the PIT node; these steps cater to bare-metal and configured switches.

 1. (`pit#`) Change into the preparation directory.

-   > **`NOTE`** If `PITDATA` is not defined, see [set reusable environment variables](./pre-installation.md#set-reusable-environment-variables).
+   > **`NOTE`** If `PITDATA` is not defined, then see [Set reusable environment variables](pre-installation.md#15-set-reusable-environment-variables).

    ```bash
    cd ${PITDATA}/prep